How to Meal Prep for Beginners

 One person in the family might have a special meal that they request on one day of the week.
 If it works in the plan, this keeps everyone in the family happy with the meals.
 (Well at least for one day.)

 If you are short of time, meal prep services are worth looking into.
-There are a huge variety of companies that offer different services.
+There is a huge variety of companies that offer different services.

 Some just provide the fresh produce in portion sizes and you have to add the ingredients together and cook it.